lsh-junction-2018/candy-arm-demo/README.md

 Dobot API can be found here: http://www.dobot.it/wp-content/uploads/2018/03/dobot-api-en.pdf The API is in C, but Dobot supports other programming languages too.
 List of possible functions can be found on the left sidebar of "Scripts" on Dobot Studio.

-Feel free to refer to examle scripts about usage!
+Feel free to refer to example scripts about usage!

+pick.py is the demo you have been seeing around in Junction 2018.

 ### Example solution description